adrianoes/selenium-and-pytest-expandtesting_api_and_web/README.md

 - Open windows prompt as admin and execute ```pip install selenium``` to install Selenium.
 - Open windows prompt as admin and execute ```pip install pytest``` to install Pytest.
 - Open windows prompt as admin and execute ```pip install Faker``` to install Faker library.
-- See [Copy CSS Selector page](https://chromewebstore.google.com/detail/copy-css-selector/bmgbagkoginmbbgjapcacehjdojdnnhf?hl=pt-BR&utm_source=ext_sidebar) and install it.
+- See [SelectorsHub page](https://chromewebstore.google.com/detail/selectorshub-xpath-helper/ndgimibanhlabgdgjcpbbndiehljcpfh?hl=pt-BR&utm_source=ext_sidebar) and install it.
 - Open windows prompt as admin and execute ```pip install requests``` to install Requests library.
 - Open windows prompt as admin and execute ```pip install pytest-html``` to install pytest-html plugin.